St. Peter's Church (Washington, D.C.)

-St. Peter's Church, also referred to as St. Peter's on Capitol Hill, is a Roman Catholic church located on Capitol Hill in Washington, D.C., within the Archdiocese of Washington.
-Founded in 1820, St. Peter's is the second oldest Catholic parish in the City of Washington (but not the District of Columbia).
-The church building was originally constructed in 1889.
+St. Peter's Church, also referred to as St. Peter's on Capitol Hill, is a Catholic church on Capitol Hill in Washington, D.C., within the Archdiocese of Washington.
+Founded in 1820, St. Peter's was the second oldest Catholic parish in the City of Washington (but not the District of Columbia).
+The church was originally constructed in 1889.
 However, it was destroyed by a fire in 1940 and rebuilt.
-The church's motto is, "To be a tangible manifestation of Christ in the community."
+Its motto is, "To be a tangible manifestation of Christ in the community."

 The church's proximity to the United States Capitol Building attracts many members of Congress and congressional staffers, and its location on the House side of the Capitol has made it commonly known as the House church, while its counterpart on the Senate side, St. Joseph's, is known as the Senate church.

 History

 Original church building

 St. Peter's Church was founded in 1821 to serve a growing Catholic population in Washington.
 As it grew, the first Catholic church in the city, St. Patrick's Church, became increasingly distant from many parishioners, especially for those east of the Anacostia River.
 As a result, plans for the construction of a second Catholic church in the City of Washington date to as early as 1801, when John Carroll, Bishop of Baltimore, requested President Thomas Jefferson's permission to construct a church on South Capitol Street between N and O Streets.
 The territory of the parish, which was intended to primarily serve residents of the Navy Yard, Washington Arsenal, and Capitol Hill, originally comprised the area between Tiber Creek and the Navy Yard, and the Washington City Canal and the eastern border of the District of Columbia.

 In May 1820, a committee of nine influential Catholics, including William Leigh Brent, William Matthews, James Hoban, and Daniel Carroll as chairman, was convened to raise funds for the construction of a church.
 In order to facilitate contributions, Archbishop Ambrose Maréchal appointed a pastor for the church and canonically established the parish in 1820.
 On September 3, 1821, James F. M. Lucas was made pastor of St. Peter's.
 Daniel Carroll donated three lots of land on Capitol Hill, which were complemented by an additional three, on which the original church building was built in 1821.
 Matthews was particularly consumed with combatting the lay trusteesism that caused tension between Lucas and the wealthy parishioners.
 Eventually, once the debt on the church was paid off, its deed was conveyed to the archbishop, laying to rest the trustee issue.
 In 1829, Lucas resigned as pastor to join the Jesuits at Georgetown College.